 Catalytic reforming is an essential part of the technology.
-"With catalytic reforming, we can do the gasification in relatively low temperatures because we don´t need to optimise the gas quality in the gasifier.
+"With catalytic reforming, we can do the gasification at relatively low temperatures because we don´t need to optimise the gas quality in the gasifier.
 About 50 percent of the energy content of the MSW is converted into hydrocarbon gases which can not be converted directly into transportation fuels.
-In reformer, we transform these gases into syngas, which can be processed into fuels.
-We can increase the efficiency of the transformation from Fischer-Tropsch fractions to fuels quite dramatically, 40-50% in the energy level," Kurkela explains.
+In the reformer, we transform these gases into syngas, which can be processed into fuels.
+This can increase the efficiency of the transformation from Fischer-Tropsch fractions to fuels quite dramatically, 40-50% in the energy level," Kurkela explains.

 The second significant advantage of VTT´s process is its flexibility of feedstocks.
 "The process itself is similar for all feedstocks.
 We are not limited to any specific feedstock like some other processes are.
-Most of the potential in the biomass, but combined with MSW, we can get a broader feedstock base for the plants," says Ilkka Hiltunen, research team leader at VTT.
+Most of the potential in the biomass, but combined with MSW, we can get a broader feedstock base for the plants," says Ilkka Hiltunen, Research Team Leader at VTT.

 MSW is cheap

 The importance of MSW as a feedstock is growing.
-Landfilling of the waste is prohibited, and incineration is phasing out.
+Landfilling waste is prohibited, and incineration is phasing out.
 It is estimated that a potential 44 million tonnes of MSW could be available in the EU in 2030.
 (Source: ETIP Bioenergy)